neondatabase/website/content/docs/data-types/array.md

 - **Performance and UX**: While arrays provide flexibility, they can be less performant than normalized data structures for large datasets.
 Compared to a set of rows, arrays can also be more tedious to work with for complex queries.

-- **Indexing**: Postgres allows creating indexes on array elements for faster searches.
+- **Indexing**: Postgres lets you create indexes on array elements for faster searches.
 Specifically, an inverted index like `GIN` creates an entry for each element in the array.
-This allows for fast lookups, but can be expensive to maintain for large arrays.
+This allows for fast lookups but can be expensive to maintain for large arrays.

-- **No type enforcement**: Postgres supports defining the size of an array, or the number of dimensions in the schema.
-However, it is just for documenting behavior and Postgres doesn't really enforce it.
+- **No type enforcement**: Postgres supports defining the size of an array or the number of dimensions in the schema.
+However, Postgres does not enforce these definitions.
 For example, the query below works successfully:

     ```sql
     CREATE TABLE test_size (
       id SERIAL PRIMARY KEY,